-- Ana masharet shay. – I did not buy anything.
+- Ana masharret shay – I did not buy anything.

-- Kullo malabis hag marra khallee. – All clothes for women are expensive.
+- Kullo malabis hag al marra khallee – All clothes for women are expensive.

-- Ana sharet el janta bes. – I bought a bag only.
+- Ana sharret el janta bes – I bought a bag only.

 Speaking Like a Kuwaiti in the House

 I must admit, a lot of conversations happen in the house between family members.
-I am going to show you how they talk in Kuwaiti Arabic around the home or house.
-That is where I learnt the Kuwaiti language by listening to the conversations and memorising each word or phrase they say.
+I am going to show you how they speak in Kuwaiti Arabic around the Kuwaiti home or house.
+That is where I learnt the Kuwaiti language by listening to the conversations and memorizing each word or phrase they say.

 Here are Kuwaiti conversations I often hear before when I was working in Kuwait.
-I will translate their meanings in the English language.
+I will translate the meanings into English.